 - 1. Nomination.
-Candidates for Elected Membership to the DSC shall be nominated by the County Caucuses of the State Convention using the following method: - A. Nomination papers shall be prepared and made available by the State Headquarters at least thirty (30) days prior to the municipal caucuses. - B. Any Democrat seeking to serve as an Elected Member of the DSC shall submit to the State Headquarters, in accordance with Subsection 630(5), a petition bearing ten (10) signatures of Convention Delegates and/or Alternates from his or her County.
-In the event that an inadequate number of candidates of the appropriate gender are nominated by petition, nominations shall be accepted from the floor of the County Caucus, but to contest only for those seats left vacant by the petition process. - C. A list of candidates for nomination to Elected Membership on the DSC shall be prepared by the Democratic State Headquarters, and provided to all Delegates of their respective Counties upon registration at the Convention. - D. From the list of candidates, a ballot shall be prepared for each County Caucus.
-Delegates may vote for as many candidates for nomination as there are Elected Memberships to the DSC from their respective Counties, as provided in Section 810 of these Rules. - E. If a County is entitled to an even number of DSC Elected Members, then that County shall nominate an equal number of Committeemen and Committeewomen.
-If a County is entitled to an odd number of DSC members, then the odd position shall go to the person with the highest number of votes after the even number of positions have been filled. - F. No County Caucus shall nominate to the State Convention more candidates for the DSC Elected Membership than the county is allocated. - 2.
+Candidates for Elected Membership to the DSC shall be nominated by the County Caucuses of the State Convention using the following method: - A. Nomination papers shall be prepared and made available by the State Headquarters at least thirty (30) days prior to the municipal caucuses. - B. Any Democrat seeking to serve as an Elected Member of the DSC shall submit to the State Headquarters, in accordance with Subsection 630(5), a petition bearing ten (10) signatures of Convention Delegates and/or Alternates from his or her the candidate's County.
+In the event that an inadequate insufficient number of candidates of the appropriate gender are nominated by petition to elect a complete gender-balanced delegation, nominations shall be accepted from the floor of the County Caucus, but to contest only for those seats left vacant by the petition process. - C. A list of candidates for nomination to Elected Membership on the DSC shall be prepared by the Democratic State Headquarters, and provided to all Delegates of their respective Counties upon registration at the Convention. - D. From the list of candidates, a ballot shall be prepared for each County Caucus.
+Delegates may vote for as many candidates for nomination as there are Elected Memberships to the DSC from their respective Counties, as provided in Section 810 of these Rules this Charter. - E. If a County is entitled to an even number of DSC Elected Members, then that County shall nominate an equal number of Committeemen and Committeewomen.
+If a County is entitled to an odd number of DSC members, then the odd position shall go to the person with the highest number of votes after the even number of positions have been filled.
+The nominees shall be the candidates receiving the most votes, except when that would result in a delegation that is not gender balanced.

+- F. No County Caucus shall nominate to the State Convention more candidates for the DSC Elected Membership than the county is allocated. - 2.
 Election.
 Elected Members of the DSC shall take office (be elected) upon ratification of the nominations of the County Caucuses by the State Convention. - 3.
 Term of Office.
 Elected Members of the DSC shall serve a term of two (2) years or until their successors are elected. - 4.
 Representatives of designated organizations.
 Subsections 1 through 3 do not apply to the Elected Members representing the organizations designated in Paragraph 810(2)(C).
-One man and one woman shall be elected by each organization, no less often than in alternate years, at a statewide meeting or convention of the organization, and shall take office immediately upon election.
+Two representatives, who may not be of the same gender, shall be elected by each organization, no less often than in alternate years, at a statewide meeting or convention of the organization, and shall take office immediately upon election.
 Each organization shall establish procedures for conducting elections and filling vacancies. - A. Each organization that elects representatives to the DSC pursuant to this Subsection shall notify the DSC Secretary and Executive Director in writing of the results of elections no more than fourteen (14) days after the election was conducted.
 The notice shall include contact information of those elected, and a certification that the organization is active on a statewide basis and that the election was conducted in accordance with the appropriate procedures. - B. Each organization that elects representatives to the DSC pursuant to this Subsection shall file a copy of its most current bylaws, or a statement verifying that the copy most recently filed is still current and accurate, at the time it certifies the election of its representatives.